Diseases of Volume Regulation: Volume Overload

 When volume expansion is mild, drugs that act in the distal convoluted tubule may be employed, along with restrictions in dietary NaCl intake.

 In most cases, however, loop diuretics are agents of choice to treat substantial volume overload.
+When this is not sufficient, sometimes sequential blockade, using diuretics that act at more than one site, is a useful strategy.

 How to use loop diuretics to treat volume overload